 (e) in relation to wages paid in kind, has the meaning given in clause 6;

-“voting share” has the definition given by section 9 of the Corporations Act;
+voting share has the definition given by section 9 of the Corporations Act;

-“wages” has the definition given in clause 2;
+wages has the definition given in clause 2;

-“WA taxable wages” means wages that are taxable in Western Australia under section 5(2);
+WA taxable wages means wages that are taxable in Western Australia under section 5(2);

-“work-related benefit” means a benefit that is provided to an employee in the course of carrying out the duties of his or her employment and for the purpose of enabling the employee to carry out those duties.
+work-related benefit means a benefit that is provided to an employee in the course of carrying out the duties of his or her employment and for the purpose of enabling the employee to carry out those duties.

 [Clause 1 amended by No. 40 of 2003 s.
 26 and 28(1); No. 82 of 2004 s.
 6 and 17.]